Based on Sentencing Council Guidelines

 Fixed-Fee Pricing

-Transparent pricing from £300 + VAT.
-No hidden costs or hourly billing surprises.
+From £300 + VAT for drink drive offence representation.
+No hidden costs or hourly billing.

 National Coverage

-Representation at magistrates' courts across England and Wales with established court relationships.
+Representation at magistrates' courts across England and Wales for all drink drive and motoring offence cases.

 SRA RegulatedSolicitors Regulation Authority